Violence against women: Have big cases led to protections? – DW – 10/06/2024

 For many Indians, the crime brings back memories of the brutal gang rape of a student on a bus in the capital New Delhi in 2012.
 The 23-year-old died due to severe internal injuries.
 Back then, the protests and public outrage were even greater than now, Indian women's rights activist Ranjana Kumari told DW.

+"And what is very shocking and upsetting is that more crime is happening with the women coming from the minority community.
+And from the underprivileged Dalit," she added, referring to the group lowest in the Indian caste system.

-The sexual violence reflects the patriarchal and misogynistic structures of Indian society, in which change to social norms is sluggish, Kumari added.
-Although laws have been tightened and new programs launched in recent years, much of this remains theory rather than practice, she said.
+The sexual violence reflects the patriarchal and misogynistic structures of Indian society, in which change to social norms is sluggish, said Kumari.
+Although laws have been tightened and new programs launched in recent years, much of this remains theory rather than practice, she added.

 "Mass protests against femicides and other forms of gender violence play an important role in advancing public awareness and in holding officials to account," US lawyer Julie Goldscheid, an expert on gender-based violence, told DW.